matomo-org/developer-documentation/docs/3.x/plugin-settings.md

 The Piwik platform differentiate between "System Settings", "User Settings" and "Measurable Settings":

 **User Settings** can be configured by any logged in user and each user can configure the setting independently.
-The Piwik platform makes sure that settings are stored per user and that a user cannot see another users configuration.
+The Piwik platform makes sure that settings are stored per user and that a user cannot see another user's configuration.
 A user will be able to change the settings on the "Personal Settings" page.

 **System Settings** applies to all of your users.
 It can be configured only by a user who has super user access.